opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ## Install the OpenSearch OpenTelemetry plugin

-OpenSearch's distributed tracing framework supports various telemetry solutions through plugins.
+OpenSearch's distributed tracing framework aims to support various telemetry solutions through plugins.
 The OpenSearch OpenTelemetry plugin `telemetry-otel` is available and must be installed to enable tracing.
 The following guide provides you with the installation instructions.

 ### Exporters